English as a Second Language (ESL)

 Master of Arts in Education – ESL

 Completing the Master of Arts in Education degree will give you the skills and knowledge to become a leader of ESL Education in your school or district.
 The Master of Arts in Education: ESL requires completion of the 18 credits listed in the License Sequence, plus the 4 three-credit courses listed below, plus 3 additional degree related credits (course approved by advisor).
 33 credits total.
+These courses are now available online.

 - ED 605C ESL/Bilingual Program Development and Advocacy (Ethics requirement)